 New strategies and technologies.
 The Lab will take advantage of the flexibility, extraordinary reach and innate innovation available in the digital world.
 Digital innovation – how we use mobile phones, tablets, social media, email, and other technologies – happens at the edges of organizations and networks.

-We have a physical presence in Washington DC, at Greenpeace USA, but operate globally to serve all 28 national and regional Greenpeace offices (NROs) around the world.
+We operate globally to serve all 26 national and regional Greenpeace offices (NROs) in 55 countries around the world.

 Testing ground for new ideas.
 By providing a space where new ideas can be supported and tested (and existing best practices can be cultivated and scaled), Greenpeace can better leverage the strengths of its existing global network; we build on what’s working.
 We seek to identify, test, and co-create new ways of engaging individuals more deeply to protect the environment and promote peace.
 We also embrace a decentralized, networked approach, allowing Greenpeace and its allies and supporters to be nimble, agile and react quickly to a constantly changing landscape.

-What would it look like if all 17 Million Greenpeace supporters stood up together to bring us closer to the change we seek?
+What would it look like if 30 Million Greenpeace supporters stood up together to bring us closer to the change we seek?

 Citizen-led efforts are transforming the world.
-The Arab spring and burgeoning #occupy movement are only the most recent examples.
+The Arab Spring and #occupy movement were the most recent examples when we launched the MobLab in late 2011, and the rapid growth of social movements continues to increase.

 Grassroots leaders, volunteer-led efforts, and digitally empowered activists are demonstrating innovative ways to win.